jandos0492/munaras-plants/README.md

 # Munara's Plants

 Welcome to the Munara's Plants project!
-This web application is an e-commerce project built on Shopify, offering a curated selection of plants for customers.
+This web application is an e-commerce project, offering a curated selection of plants for customers.
 Users can browse the collection, add their favorite plants to the cart, and seamlessly complete purchases, providing a convenient and enjoyable shopping experience for plant lovers.

 You can access the live project here: [Munara's Plants](https://munaras-plants.onrender.com)